 ClimateBasis has installed a SkyCam on the roof top of house5, monitoring the cloud cover.
-The camera is connected to the house5 computer and images are downloaded every third week by GeoBasis assistants, following separate manual, found on Asiaq hard disk connected to the house5 computer.
+The camera is connected to the house5 computer and images are downloaded every third week by GeoBasis assistants, following the download description below.
+This document can also be found on Asiaq hard disk connected to the house5 computer.